-When all changes to the ADVANCED SETUP menu have been made, move the cursor to the BACK TO MASTER MENU line and press the Set Button 7, or press the OSD Button 3 to exit the menu system.
+When all changes to Auto Poll settings have been made, press the ◀/▶ Navigation Button 5 to select another configuration option on the ADVANCED SETUP menu.
+Then move the cursor to the BACK TO MASTER MENU line and press the Set Button 6 to make a change to another menu option, or simply press the OSD Button 6 to exit the menu system.

-The AVR 435 is fully equipped to operate as the control center for a complete multiroom system that is capable of sending one source to a second zone in the house while a separate source is listened to in the main room.
-In addition to providing for control over the selection of the remote source and its volume, the AVR 435 offers a comprehensive range of options for powering the speakers in the second zone.
+The AVR 635 is fully equipped to operate as the control center for a complete multiroom system that is capable of sending one source to a second zone in the house while a separate source is listened to in the main room.
+In addition to providing for control over the selection of the remote source and its volume, the AVR 635 offers a comprehensive range of options for powering the speakers in the second zone.

-- When the main room system is configured for 5.1 operation, the Surround Back Left/Right amplifier channels may be used to power the remote zone so that no additional amplifiers are required. - Using built-in A-BUS Ready technology, optional A-BUS modules may be connected to the AVR 435 via a single Category 5/5e wire, so that remote zone speakers may be powered directly from the A-BUS module without the need for additional power, IR sensor or volume control wires to be run to the second zone.
+- Using the line-level Multiroom Audio Outputs 3 , the selected source may be fed to optional, external power amplifiers that may be matched to the specifics of the installation. - When the main room system is configured for 5.1 operation, the Surround Back Left/Right amplifier channels may be used to power the remote zone so that no additional amplifiers are required. - Using built-in A-BUS/READY technology, optional A-BUS modules may be connected to the AVR 635 via a single Category 5/5e wire, so that remote zone speakers may be powered directly from the A-BUS module without the need for additional power, IR sensor or volume control wires to be run to the second zone.

-In addition, the AVR 435 includes a remote IR sensor input so that remote control commands from the Zone II remote included with the unit may be transmitted to the unit, while standard IR input/output jacks allow the remote zone's commands to be sent to compatible IR-controlled source devices.
+In addition, the AVR 635 includes a remote IR sensor input so that remote control commands from the Zone II remote included with the unit may be transmitted to the unit, while standard IR input/output jacks allow the remote zone's commands to be sent to compatible IR-controlled source devices.